bgruening/docker-galaxy-stable/README.md

 Enabling Interactive Environments in Galaxy
 -------------------------------------------

-Interactive Environments (IE) are sophisticated ways to extend Galaxy with powerful services, like IPython, in a secure and reproducible way.
+Interactive Environments (IE) are sophisticated ways to extend Galaxy with powerful services, like Jupyter, in a secure and reproducible way.
 For this we need to be able to launch Docker containers inside our Galaxy Docker container.
 At least docker 1.3 is needed on the host system.

   ```bash